clowee/MicroserviceDataset/README.md

 # The Microservice Dependency Graph Dataset

-This is the official repository of the "Microservice Dataset" [1].
+This is the official repository of the "Microservice Dataset".

 The current release is 1.0 [download here](https://github.com/clowee/MicroserviceDataset/archive/1.0.zip)